webroo/dummy-json/README.md

 ]
 ```

-## Synchronized helpers
+## A note on synchronized helpers

 Several helpers, such as name and email, are linked together in order to synchronize their values.
-This gives the random data some continuity.
+This gives the random data some continuity when used inside repeated blocks (although synchronization still occurs outside of repeated blocks).
 Synchronization happens automatically and doesn't require any additional work, for example:

 ```js
 "firstName": "{{firstName}}", // Michael